Maiwaziry/maiwaziry.github.io/README.md

 ## Projects
 ### Environmental Hazards Mapping In Major Cities In United States
+In this project, we investigated the built environment's impact on clustering hazards in major cities in the United States.
+Most notably, the infrastructure of streets alongside the tree canopy together contribute to inequitable clusters of hazards where disadvantaged communities exist.

+Manuscript: Underreview

+(/assets/img/hazards_map.jpg)

 ### Impact of Societal and Environmental Changes on Bike-Sharing Systems